hallettj/hallettj.github.com/source/_posts/2017-02-21-changes-i-would-make-to-go.markdown

 at least not in the sense of compile-time checking.
 But functional idioms work just fine in those languages.
 For example,
-in Javascript can pass any list to a generic list manipulation function, and it just works.
+in Javascript I can pass any list to a generic list manipulation function, and it just works.
-Go occupies an awkward middle ground where it checks types at compile time, but does not provide tools to describe what to check for.
+Go occupies an awkward middle ground where it checks types at compile time, but does not provide tools to describe relationships between types.

 Generics - and type variables in particular - are a means to "talk" about types.